5-Data Manipulation

 head(purchaseData, 5)

-The following will be the output (only showing 6 columns for display purposes.
-Your output will be much wider!):
+The following will be the output (For the purpose of readability, this only shows 6 columns.
+Your output will be much wider, and columns will continue to wrap below!):

 ## Row_ID Order_ID Order_Date Ship_Date Ship_Mode